microsoft/sqlworkshops/k8stobdc/README.md

 <h3><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/bulletlist.png?raw=true"><b>     Setup</b></h3>

-<a href="url" target="_blank">A full pre-requisites document is located here</a>.
+<a href="https://github.com/microsoft/sqlworkshops/blob/master/k8stobdc/KubernetesToBDC/00-prerequisites.md" target="_blank">A full pre-requisites document is located here</a>.
 These instructions should be completed before the workshop starts, since you will not have time to cover these in class. <i>Remember to turn off any Virtual Machines from the Azure Portal when not taking the class so that you do incur charges (shutting down the machine in the VM itself is not sufficient)</i>.

 <p style="border-bottom: 1px solid lightgrey;"></p>